An exactly solvable asymmetric simple inclusion process: Palindromicity and antipalindromicity of the weights

 There are $m$ factors, each containing two terms.
 Thus, each term $T$ in the expansion of this product can be represented as a binary vector $b = (b_1, \dots, b_m) \in \{0, 1\}^m$, where $b_i = 0$ means the term $1$ is chosen from the $i$'th factor and $b_i = 1$ means the term $-\pa t^{i-1}$ is chosen.
 Clearly, the sign of $T$ is the parity of the number of positions $i$ such that $b_i = 1$.
 Let $\bar{b} = (1 - b_1, \dots, 1 - b_m)$, with corresponding term in the expansion denoted $\overline{T}$.
 Then, the sign of $\overline{T}$ is the same as that of $T$ if $m$ is even and the opposite of that when $m$ is odd.
 Moreover, it is easy to check that $\deg_\pa(\overline{T}) + \deg_\pa(T) = m$ and $\deg_t(\overline{T}) + \deg_t(T) = m(m-1)/2$.
 Therefore, $(\pa;t)_{m}$ is palindromic if $m$ is even and and antipalindromic if $m$ is odd.

 Now consider $\prod_{i=1}^{L}(\pa;t)_{\eta_i}$.
 If $n$ is even, then the number of $i$'s where $\eta_i$ is odd is also even and therefore the product becomes palindromic.
 Similarly, if $n$ is odd, the number of $i$'s where $\eta_i$ is odd is also odd and therefore the product becomes antipalindromic.
-Therefore $\wta(\eta)$ is palindromic if $n$ is even and antipalindromic if $n$ is odd.
+Therefore $\wta(\eta)$ is palindromic if $n$ is even and antipalindromic if $n$ is odd. {From the calculations above, the center of mass of $\wta(\eta)$ in the variables $a$ and $t$ is

+which is the same for any configuration $\eta$.
+Therefore, the partition function is also palindromic if $n$ is even and antipalindromic if $n$ is odd.
+Since the stationary probability of $\eta$ is the ratio $\wta(\eta)/\Za_{L,n}$, is is always invariant under the transformation $a \to 1/a$ and $t \to 1/t$. }

 We can check this for the example in \eqref{wt example 2}.
 A nice way of visualizing coefficients of two-variable polynomials is by arranging the coefficients as a matrix.
 For each configuration $\eta$, we write the matrix whose $(i,j)$'th entry is the coefficient of $\pa^{i-1} t^{j-1}$ below.